cyberbotics/webots-doc/reference/servo.md

 ### Friction

-The friction applied on the `Servo` to slow down its velocity is computed as the maximum between the `maxForce` and the `staticFriction` values.
-The static friction is particularily useful to add a friction for a passive `Servo`.
+The friction applied on the [Servo](reference/servo.md#servo) to slow down its velocity is computed as the maximum between the `maxForce` and the `staticFriction` values.
+The static friction is particularily useful to add a friction for a passive [Servo](reference/servo.md#servo).

 ### Serial Servos

-Each instance of a `Servo` simulates a mechanical system with optional motor, spring and damping elements, mounted in parallel.
+Each instance of a [Servo](reference/servo.md#servo) simulates a mechanical system with optional motor, spring and damping elements, mounted in parallel.
 Sometimes it is necessary to have such elements mounted serially.
-With Webot, serially mounted elements must be modeled by having `Servo` nodes used as children of other `Servo` nodes.
-For example if you wish to have a system where a motor controls the resting position of a spring, then you will need two `Servo` nodes, as depicted in .
-In this example, the parent `Servo` will have a motor force (maxForce > 0) and the child `Servo` will have spring and damping forces (`springConstant` > 0 and `dampingConstant` > 0).
+With Webot, serially mounted elements must be modeled by having [Servo](reference/servo.md#servo) nodes used as children of other [Servo](reference/servo.md#servo) nodes.
+For example if you wish to have a system where a motor controls the resting position of a spring, then you will need two [Servo](reference/servo.md#servo) nodes, as depicted in .
+In this example, the parent [Servo](reference/servo.md#servo) will have a motor force (maxForce > 0) and the child [Servo](reference/servo.md#servo) will have spring and damping forces (`springConstant` > 0 and `dampingConstant` > 0).

 %figure "Example of serial connection of two Servo nodes"
 ![Example of serial connection of two Servo nodes](pdf/servo_serial.pdf.png)